-Leather maintenance and warranty on your leather bridle.
+Leather maintenance and warranty on your leather tack.

 Leather products are unique, handmade from natural materials.
 The small irregularities in the material or structure can be characteristic of this.
 Proper use and proper care of leather are extremely important to guarantee that you can enjoy it for a long time.
 This description aimed at cleaning and oiling leather contributes to this, therefore read this carefully!
-All leather products receive a quality check before they leave our warehouse and are provided with a condition.
-The leather product can dry out during transport and therefore it is important that the leather is taking care of a condition before the first use.
+All leather products receive a quality check before they leave our warehouse and provided with a condition.
+The leather product can dry out during transport, and therefore the leather must be taking care of with a leather balm or conditioner before the first use.

 Influences on sustainability.

 Leather is a strong natural product, but with insufficient care, it can tear or break.
 Due to various influences such as use, applying force, friction, abrasive dust, dirt, sweat, manure, sunlight, not using for a long time and an abundance of water, damage the leather surface and the underlying structure.
 These influences cause (little) cracks in the finished upper layer and thereby affect the structure.
 Without proper care, these influences can be disastrous for the quality of the leather product in the short term and thus shorten sustainability.

 General leather maintenance.

 Leather is a natural product, even when not in use, needs to be cleaned regularly and also oiled or conditioned to maintain its condition to prevents premature wear.
 It is important to use good quality organic or synthetic leather care products.
 General household products such as salad oil and household cleaners damage the leather and are unsuitable.
 Leather care products designed to drawn into the leather, so beware of hypersensitivity of your own skin!